cosmoproject/cosmoproject.github.io/docs.md

 COSMO is NOT a product, but an open source project devoted to make hardware- and software frameworks for making embedded standalone [Csound](https://csound.com) instruments to use on stage.
 The separate parts of the project can also be used individually - the cosmo-dsp library will for instance work on any platform the runs Csound (see [Program COSMO](/dsp) for more information).

-This documentation page is mainly focused on building a COSMO using the Raspberry Pi and is mainly kept her for legacy reasons.
-The COSMO team are currently using the [Bela](http://bela.io) platform, since it's much better for real-time application, can do extremely low latency, have a much smaller and more intergrated hardware solution and a fantastic web-based IDE which makes the software development much smoother.
+This documentation page is focused on building a COSMO using the Raspberry Pi and is mainly kept her for legacy reasons.
+The COSMO team are currently using the [Bela platform](http://bela.io), since it's much better for real-time application, can do extremely low latency, have a much smaller and more intergrated hardware solution and a fantastic web-based IDE which makes the software development much smoother.

 * TOC